OctopusDeploy/blog/blog/2022-05/configuring-jenkins-azure-deploying-octopus/index.md

 Octopus Server: `Octo-Jenkins`
 Project Name: `jenkins`
 Release Version: `0.0.i`
 Deploy this release after it is created?
 Check the box

-Click **SAVE**, go back to the job dashboard, and click **build now**.
-Jenkins will trigger the package's build and start the post-build release and deploy steps in Octopus Deploy.
+Click **SAVE**, go back to the job dashboard, and click **Build now**.
+Jenkins triggers the package to build and starts the post-build release and deploy steps in Octopus Deploy.

+## Conclusion

-In this blog post, you have set up and used a Jenkins instance to build and push a package to Octopus Deploy.
-You used this package to deploy a Web application to an Azure Web App.
-You have seen how Jenkins integrates with Octopus Deploy to manage releases and deployments automatically.
+In this post, you set up and used a Jenkins instance to build and push a package to Octopus Deploy.
+You used this package to deploy a web application to an Azure Web App.

+This post shows you how Jenkins integrates with Octopus Deploy to manage releases and deployments automatically.

+For more on Continuous Integration (CI) and build servers, [check out our CI blog series](https://octopus.com/blog/tag/CI%20Series).

-Happy Deployments!
+Happy deployments!